wcm-epicore-internship/errbs-vs-rrbs/schedule.md

   - It would be useful to look at [Bismark paper](https://academic.oup.com/bioinformatics/article/27/11/1571/216956) and their [RRBS guide](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/RRBS_Guide.pdf)
   - The authors of the errbs paper developed, [methylKit](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3491415/), software for analyzing methyllation data

 **Week 10 - Week 15:** Create bash scripts that can perform numerous analysis on the DNA methylation files including coverage, filtering, identifying the methylated value of cytosine or CpG islands and compute statistics.
 Week 16 - Week 18: Update the GitHub repository, Readme file.
 Prepare the final report and presentation.

 **Find the datasets for each**
+- I have palaced some data here (you may wish to copy it somewhere local):
+  - /athena/epicore/users/scratch/thk2008/methyl_seq_comparison_data/wcm-epicore-internship
 - in R or Python
   - read in methylcall files
   - plot methylation values
   - compare site calls
     - how many sites
     - how many common